-Local Search for CSPs
+Local Search for CSPs (cont.)

-Especially suitable for problems for on-line settings
+• Especially suitable for problems for on-line settings

-Local Search for CSPs
+Local Search for CSPs (cont.)

-''' function MIN-CONFLICTS(csp, max_steps) returns a solution or failure inputs: csp, a constraint satisfaction problem max_steps, the number of steps allowed before giving up current ← an initial complete assignment for csp for i = 1 to max_steps do if current is a solution for csp then return current var ← a randomly chosen, conflicted variable from VARIABLES[csp]

-value ← the value v for var that minimizes CONFLICTS(var, v, current, csp)
+function MIN-CONFLICTS(csp, max_steps) returns a solution or failureinputs: csp, a constraint satisfaction problem max_steps , the number of steps allowed before giving up $current \leftarrow$ an initial complete assignment for cspinitialization (randomly generated or ...)for i = 1 to max_steps doif current is a solution for csp then return current $randomly select a variable<math>var \leftarrow$ a randomly chosen, conflicted variable from VARIABLES[csp] $value \leftarrow$ the value v for var that minimizes CONFLICTS(var, v, current, csp)select the value of the variablereturn failure